 - The Music Administrator has the right to decline program materials that are submitted past the stated deadlines.

 - Printed programs are delivered to the location prior the performance by the Music Administrator.
-The Fine Arts Manager secures the recording of the recital and additional crew.
+The Fine Arts Coordinator secures the recording of the recital and additional crew.